Penang Laksa is synonymous with Penang famous food! And is always included in every list of best food in Penang!

 3. Sin Hwa Coffee Shop Assam Laksa

-Both are spicy but the soup-base can use tamarind or rich coconut milk (hence, the term lemak)!
+Both are spicy but the soup-base uses tamarind or rich coconut milk (hence, the term lemak)!

 The coconut milk tends to overwhelm the taste of the fish broth so do keep that in mind!
 Another dish that is a crowd-favorite here is the char kuay teow with seafood ingredients!